 Guest speaker: Richard Langworth

-Speaker: Richard Langworth has been an automotive writer since 1969, when he sent a freelance article to Automobile Quarterly, on the strength of which he joined AQ as associate and later senior editor.
-In 1975 he left to freelance, and has since written or co-authored more than fifty books and 2000 articles on automotive history.
-Richard and Barbara Langworth have owned ten Triumphs from a 1938 Dolomite to an assortment of Mayflowers, Renowns, TR3s, and TR4s.
-In 1975, he and some friends met in a Detroit bar and founded the Vintage Triumph Register, thinking the time had come for an club devoted to every car Triumph built.
-In 1979, Richard teamed with Graham Robson to write their book, Triumph Cars: The Complete History, from Tri-Car to Acclaim.
-The book was in print thirty years and they are now seeking to republish.
+Speaker: Richard Langworth has been an automotive writer since 1969.
+After a freelance article in Automobile Quarterly, he joined AQ as associate and later senior editor.
+In 1975 he left to freelance.
+He has since written or co-authored more than fifty books and 2000 articles on automotive history.
+Richard and Barbara have owned ten Triumphs from a 1938 Dolomite to an assortment of Mayflowers, Renowns, TR3s, and TR4s.
+In 1975, he and some friends met in a Detroit bar and founded the Vintage Triumph Register.
+The time had come, they declared, for an club devoted to every car Triumph built.
+In 1979, Richard teamed with Graham Robson to write Triumph Cars: The Complete History, from Tri-Car to Acclaim.
+The book was in print thirty years it was republished in a fine new edition in 2018.

-“I started with a TR3—a new 3A bought in 1962 for a king’s ransom: $2365, most of it a loan from my dad.
+“I started with a TR3—a new 3A.
+Bought in 1962 for a king’s ransom.
+Most of the $2365 was a loan from my dad.
 It was red on red, a rare combination.
 I stupidly didn’t specify the $35 optional Michelin tires, and the stock Dunlop Gold Seals wore out in 7000 miles.
 It was hit in the rear and after that was stolen.
 (You know how easy it is to hot-wire a TR3?)”